Skip to main content

 Common Questions

 MTHFR is a gene that codes for an enzyme called methylenetetrahydrofolate reductase.
 The enzyme's job is to convert folic acid (synthetic B9) and dietary folate into methylfolate, the form your body actually uses.
-Around 40 percent of people carry a variant that slows the enzyme, and a smaller percentage carry a more significant slowdown.
+Around 40% of people carry a variant that slows the enzyme, and a smaller percentage carry a more significant slowdown.

 You know you have an MTHFR variant by running a simple genetic test that looks at the C677T and A1298C single nucleotide polymorphisms.
 Many at-home kits (23andMe, Ancestry) report these, and clinical labs offer targeted MTHFR genotyping.
 We pair the genetic test with a homocysteine blood test to see if the variant is functionally affecting you.